 It makes sense that fitness junkies have used the powers of caffeine to their advantage: research suggests (5) that caffeine can boost athletic performance through improved muscle strength, endurance and exercise speed.
 As such, it is the preferred pre-workout supplement of many athletes and gym enthusiasts.

 Caffeine is handy to give you an energy boost in time for an early morning or post-work gym session.
 Many people find they love True Pre for the ‘pumped’ feeling it gives them before exercise, which can improve mindset and motivation.
+Alternatively, True Pre is also available without caffeine for those who prefer supplements without stimulants.

 Caffeine was first discovered naturally occurring in plants such as cacao, guarana berries and yerba mate.
 It is now known to be present in over 60 different plant species.
 Natural caffeine is rarely found on its own; it is often present with a range of vitamins and methylxanthines also found in the plant.